A herd of wild animals walking across a dry grass field

 Tanzania

 Tanzania is East Africa's safari superstar, home to the Serengeti, Ngorongoro Crater, Mount Kilimanjaro, and the spice island of Zanzibar.
 It hosts the largest concentration of wildlife on Earth during the Great Migration, when over two million wildebeest, zebra, and gazelle traverse the Serengeti plains.
 From climbing Africa's highest peak to diving pristine coral reefs, Tanzania offers an extraordinary range of experiences.
-The country's commitment to conservation:nearly a third of its land is protected:ensures authentic wilderness encounters increasingly rare elsewhere.
+The country's commitment to conservation is impressive: nearly a third of its land is protected, ensuring authentic wilderness encounters increasingly rare elsewhere.

 National Parks in Tanzania